rwxrob/zet/20210830040933/README.md

 # Latest Boost Writing Method: Zettelkasten CYOA

+> ⚠️
+> This approach largely failed.
+People want a "main quest" and to be
+> able to do "side quests" when they want.
+In other words, they need
+> linear direction and organization to feel grounded.
+They want the
+> freedom to wander, but the safety of the structure and community.

+## -------------------------- old content ---------------------------

 I'm trying something new this time around as I write the new Beginner Boost content now that I have `zet` to help with my writing.
 I'm writing one zettel at a time and allowing each of them to naturally branch out